Raed Salah: Views

+Arabs voting in Knesset elections

-Salah discourages Palestinians from participating and voting in Israeli national elections.
-He believes that Arab representation in the Israeli parliament, lends it undeserved credibility:
+Salah discourages Palestinian Israelis from participating and voting in Israeli national elections.
+He believes that Arab representation in the Israeli parliament lends it undeserved credibility:

 He however downplays the schism between the Northern and Southern Branches of the Islamic movement, who does field candidates in national elections.
 He believes that it is merely a question of tactics: "the two branches are based on the same ideology and agree about all fundamentals.
 They disagree merely on tactics."

 Israeli occupation

-Saleh also rejects the notion that there would be a difference between Palestinians living in Israel and those living in the Israeli-occupied West Bank: "As we see it, the Green Line means nothing, and there is no difference between Umm al-Fahm and Jenin [situated a few kilometres to the southwest, on the other side of the Green Line].
+Saleh also rejects the notion that there would be a difference between Palestinians living in Israel and those living in the Israeli-occupied West Bank: "As we see it, the Green Line means nothing, and there is no difference between Umm al-Fahm and Jenin (situated a few kilometres to the southwest, on the other side of the Green Line).
 We all live under occupation, and our struggle is essentially the same."
 In 2011, while addressing an audience of students from Tel Aviv University, he reiterated his anti-occupation position stating: "We must keep fighting until we remove the Israeli occupation and free the holy Jerusalem."